Kalabasa/leanrada.com/src/pages/works/miniforts.md

 	<span class="caption">Component debug view</span>
 </span>

-Then the pathfinder finds a path through the components first, which is very fast, and only resolving voxel-level paths when the agent is moving through from one component to the next.
+The pathfinder then finds a path through the components first, which is very fast, and only resolving voxel-level paths when the agent is moving within a component.

 <span class="bleed">
 	<video muted autoplay loop>